blbadger/blbadger.github.io/vision-transformers.md

 The transformer architecture was found to be effective for natural language processing tasks and was subsequently employed in vision tasks after convolutional layers.
 But the work introducing the ViT went further and applied the transformer architecture directly to patches of images, which has been claimed to occur without explicit convolutions (but does in fact used strided convolution to form patch embeddings as we will later see).
 It is an open question of how similar these models are to convolutional neural networks.

 The transformer is a feedforward neural network model that adapted a concept called 'self-attention' from recurrent neural networks that were developed previously.
-Attention modules attempted to overcome the tendancy of recurrent neural networks to pay most attention to sequence elements that directly preceed the current element and forget elements that came before.
+Attention modules attempted to overcome the tendancy of recurrent neural networks to be overly influenced by input elements that directly preceed the current element and 'forget' those that came long before.
 The original transformer innovated by applying attention to tokens (usually word embeddings) followed by an MLP, foregoing the time-inefficiencies associated with recurrent neural nets.

 In the original self-attention module, each input (usually an embedding of a word) is associated with three vectors $K, Q, V$ for Key, Query, and Value that are produced from learned weight matricies $W^K, W^Q, W^V$.
 Similarity between inputs to the first element (denoted by the vector $\pmb{s_1}$) is calculated by finding the dot product (denoted $*$) of one element's query vector with all other element's key vectors